prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 Using the `BannerBaseAdUnit.Parameters()` you can customize the bid request for BannerAdUnit.

-The `api` property is dedicated to adding values for API Frameworks to bid response according to the OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) spec.
+The `api` property is dedicated to adding values for API Frameworks to a bid response according to the OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) spec.
 The supported values for GMA SDK integration are:

 * `3` or `Signals.Api.MRAID_1` : MRAID-1 support signal
 * `5` or `Signals.Api.MRAID_2` : MRAID-2 support signal
 * `6` or `Signals.Api.MRAID_3` : MRAID-3 support signal
 * `7` or `Signals.Api.OMID_1` :  signals OMSDK support

-#### Step 3: Create a AdManagerAdView
+#### Step 3: Create an AdManagerAdView
 {:.no_toc}

-Just follow the [GMA SDK documentation](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner) to integrate a banner ad unit.
+Follow the [GMA SDK documentation](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner) to integrate a banner ad unit.

 #### Step 4: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
-You should provide a `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.
+The `fetchDemand` method makes a bid request to the Prebid Server.
+You should provide an `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.

 #### Step 5: Load an Ad
 {:.no_toc}

-Now you should request the ad from GAM.
-If the `AdManagerAdRequest` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.
+You should now request the ad from GAM.
+If the `AdManagerAdRequest` contains targeting keywords, the respective Prebid line item will be returned from GAM, and GMA SDK will render its creative.

 Be sure that you make the ad request with the same `AdManagerAdRequest` object that you passed to the `fetchDemand` method.
-Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.
+Otherwise, the ad request won't contain the targeting keywords, and Prebid's ad won't ever be displayed.

 #### Step 6: Adjust the ad view size
 {:.no_toc}